 For both positions, we offer a competitive salary and the compensation package offers support for relocation, a personalized flexible remuneration system, and a portfolio of social benefits that includes personal and family assistance.

 CRG group leaders benefit from a highly collaborative, collegial, and international English-speaking environment.
 They have multiple opportunities to discuss their research questions and results with their peers, at faculty lunches, retreats, data clubs, seminars and more informal gatherings.

 Importantly, CRG researchers have access to cutting-edge core facilities and scientific services.
-These include:
+These include the following:

 - Advanced microscopy